btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_one.md

 Note that the `ls` alias has added the `-F` to classify the directory entries (this appends the indicators to the appropriate entries).
 This is a common alias that is provided out-of-the-box, so to speak, by many distributions.

-Use the backslash to temporarily "turn off" (i.e., just for that command) the alias to allow the original unshadowed command to run.
+Use the backslash to temporarily "turn off" (i.e., just for that command) the alias to allow the original command, now unshadowed, to run.

 However, if there is no underlying command that is being shadowed, you will get an error.
 Observe: